a-d-iii/final/README.md

 - **Sass reports `Can't find stylesheet to import`:** Use the `@use` syntax for SCSS modules (e.g. `@use '@/scss/mixins' as *;`) and ensure the `@` alias is configured in `vite.config.js`.
+- **Build fails with `[commonjs--resolver] Missing "./modules" specifier in "swiper" package`:** Install dependencies again with `npm install` and ensure the project uses Swiper v11 or later.
+If the error persists, delete your `node_modules` folder and reinstall.